tani/nix-common-lisp/README.md

 - `.#test-cmucl_binary`: Run all tests using CMUCL.
 - `.#main-clasp-common-lisp`: Run all tests using Clasp.

+#### Code coverage

+You can also run the test with code coverage using the following command:

+- `.#coverage-sbcl`: Run all tests with code coverage using SBCL.

 ### Run REPL

 You can run a REPL with the following command: